-Having a lot of different names, dachshunds are one the world’s most popular breeds and are quite the surprise package.
+Having a lot of different names, dachshunds are one of the world’s most popular breeds and are quite the surprise package.
 Don’t be fooled by their innocent demeanor and small size.
-This breed is known to be in competition with every aggressive dog breed and can prove to be a real challenge when they are house pets.
+This breed is known to compete with every aggressive dog breed and can prove to be a real challenge when they are house pets.
 They come in 2 sizes, and 15 different colors hence are loved by many across the world.
 The dachshund is one such breed that packs a lot of personality into one tiny little body.
-They are well known to be attention loving and energetic.
+They are well known to be attention-loving and energetic.
 They also make excellent companions for single people or empty nesters who have a lot of time on their hands to devote to their dog.

 Dachshunds and their history

 Dachshunds were originally bred in Germany many hundreds of years ago.
 This was mainly done with the intent to hunt badgers.
 And interestingly this is also where their name originates from.
-In the German language ‘dach' means badger and ‘hund' means hound.
+In the German language, ‘Dachs means badger and “hund” means hound.
 Physically, these dogs have strong and stout legs that allow them to dig out their prey and also fit inside burrows.
-Dogs that were larger were historically used to chase foxes and deer.
-To date, this breed is still used to hunt in Europe but are now primarily pets in the United States.
+Larger dogs were historically used to chase foxes and deer.
+To date, this breed is still used to hunt in Europe but they are now primarily pets in the United States.

 Dachshund temperament traits

 Dachshunds are known to be friendlier dogs as compared to other breeds.
-They are usually good with other family pets too although often times they can be a little jealous when they are looking for attention, and they can be possessive of their toys.
-If you have a dachshund or are planning to adopt one, make sure you put a firm stop on the first signs of jealousy, so they don't develop bad habits.
+They are usually good with other family pets too although oftentimes they can be a little jealous when they are looking for attention, and they can be possessive of their toys.
+If you have a dachshund or are planning to adopt one, make sure you put a firm stop to the first signs of jealousy, so they don’t develop bad habits.